echo2echo/Perl-Email-Tools/README.md

 You will need a working SMTP server and Perl installed for this script to run

-Timing of the script says it can send ~ 10 emails per second on modest hardware
+Timing of the script says it can send ~10 emails per second or ~36000 emails per hour on modest hardware

 You may need to install MIME::Lite Perl module